Renovated Stone Farmhouse in 12 Acres

 The roof and the oak roof timbers are in excellent condition.

-In addition, there is no upstairs family bathroom (merely the en-suite upstairs), but it would be easily possible to install a new shower-room at the end of the landing.
+There is no upstairs family bathroom (merely the en-suite upstairs and showerroom downstairs), but it would be easily possible to install a new shower-room/toilet at the end of the landing.

 The decor is traditional, with stone finished walls in the kitchen/diner and sitting room and original red quarry tiles on the ground floor.